MagicardLtd/TrustID/README.md

-# trustID_theme_2018
+# trustID theme 2018
-Custom Theme for Trust ID Site
+Custom Theme for Trust ID Site, built on wodpress.
+This is the development branch